codeyousef/portfolio/README.md

 # Portfolio Project

-A modern portfolio website built with Quarkus backend and Vue.js frontend.
+A modern portfolio website built with Quarkus backend and @summon UI framework.

 ## Architecture

 This project follows clean architecture principles with a clear separation of concerns:

 - **Backend**: Quarkus-based REST API with reactive programming
-- **Frontend**: Vue.js with TypeScript and Tailwind CSS
+- **Frontend**: @summon UI framework for Kotlin-based web development
 - **Database**: PostgreSQL for data persistence

 ## Features